wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 18 And that day there fell of the servants of the king many valiant men, even those who were called Invincibles, and had gained great honour in Egypt.

-19 Nevertheless, the same day a mighty host of savages and soldiers of the king, came forth again to battle, and rushed upon the people of the United States, and drove them from the strong hold of Queenstown.
+19 Nevertheless, the same day a mighty host of savages and soldiers of the king,* came forth again to battle, and rushed upon the people of the United States, and drove them from the strong hold of Queenstown.

+* Reinforcements from Fort George and Chippawa.

 20 For, lo !
 Stephen, the chief captain, could not prevail on the hosts of militia on the other side of the river to cross over.